parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

-# Introduction to NCBI Cloud Computing

-## Objective 0 - Logging in & Navigating the AWS Console Page
+# Objective 0 - Logging in & Navigating the AWS Console Page

 1) Find your credential email with subject: **NCBI Codethon Credentials**